Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 >**Note**: For all the resources in this lab, we are using the **East US** region.

-In this exercise, you will complete the following tasks:

-- Task 1: Create and configure a Key Vault
-- Task 2: Add a key to the Key Vault
-- Task 3: Add a secret to the Key Vault
+In this exercise, you will create and configure an Azure Key Vault, add a key to securely store encryption keys, and add a secret for managing sensitive information.
+These steps will help you understand how to securely manage keys and secrets in Azure.

 ### Task 1: Create and configure a Key Vault